Skip to main content

 description: Can approve submitted items

-See the informer.yaml Reference for the full format, including row-level security, credential injection, and variable reference.
+See the informer.yaml Reference for the full format, including row-level security, credential injection, the legacy access: block, and the one-shot route to modernize older access:-only apps.

 Configure Connection